 With relation to his idea, I do not expect to influence and make aware a whole lot of people at once.
 I tend to be realistic.
 But in my opinion, even if I can successfully influence at least two people in my entire lifetime, I become successful in showing them their hidden ability to think for themselves and to question everything, even established beliefs and scientific theories with reason and evidence at their disposal.
-I do not expect skeptics like me to change the world overnight, not even in a fortnight, but I think that to change even two people’s way of thinking is a big achievement.
-The same two people could at least influence other two people in their life-time, teach them how to think.
-And the idea of critical thinking could grow like a cell grows into a tissue through mitosis.
+I do not expect skeptics like me to change the world overnight, but I think that to change even two people’s way of thinking is a big achievement.
+The same two people could at least influence other people in their lifetime, and teach them how to think.
+And the idea of critical thinking could grow like a cell through mitosis.
 And of course it’s not just about spreading ideas, its about teaching the people the ‘art of being right’ by being able to think for themselves, to question everything and anything and to put up logical arguments.
 That is what critical thinking is about.
 To learn to remove our biases, to learn from our’s and others’ errors and to substantiate any claims with reason and evidence.
 Self-improvement of the mind.

 Skepticism is not a belief.
 Its an efficient and fool-proof method to acquire sound knowledge with the use of critical as well as creative thinking.
 Critical aspect to acquire unbiased information and Creative aspect to be able to apply that knowledge and to be able to think out of the box.
 And everyone needs this skill.
 From simple home-makers to make a decision on efficiently finishing household chores, to scientists while doing their research; when buying a pen worth the cost and comfort of your fingers, to buying a satisfying used vehicle for the right price, all for good reasons.
 It teaches us to question everything, from politics to religion.
 Skepticism and science are vital tools for any democracy and democracy always thrives on freedom of speech which in turn is essential for critical thinking and science.
 There’s a triangular relationship between Science, Critical thinking and Democracy.
 One of them could not exist properly on its own without the other two.
 Science needs absolute honesty and transparency for it to function properly, and that can only be achieved with freedom and clarity of thought.
 And freedom needs logical evidence-based arguments and rational decisions to protect itself, and that can be effectively achieved with the help of science and rational thinking.